joezersk/aci-tools/README.md

 For those times when you want to reset your ACI SCVMM lab to a state before integration.
 This script tries to help with clean up.
 <BR>
-Run it from the SCVMM server.
+Run it in Powershell from the SCVMM server.
 <BR>
 It effectively will move all VM Network Interfaces on a given host to a state of non-connected, so it can then remove the vSwitch and VTEP interfaces from the host itself.
 It does not try to delete or remove any logical networks pushed by APIC.